Available until February 14, 2019

 Speaker: Robert M. Richter, Esq., APM, Vice President, FIS Relius

 IRS Program Number: CZTXU-Q-00812-17-O

 The first 403(b) restatement period for pre-approved plans has officially begun.
-The IRS acknowledged that restating 403(b) plans will be more difficult than restating qualified plans and therefore provided a longer deadline.
-We will begin the webcast with a high-level overview of the substantive differences between 401(k) and 403(b) plans.
-This will help attendees understand the unique issues that may arise when restating 403(b) plans.
-We will then explore specific issues that practitioners are encountering as they prepare for the restatements.
+The IRS acknowledged that restating 403(b) plans will be more difficult than restating qualified plans, and therefore, provided a longer deadline.
+The webcast begins with a high-level overview of the substantive differences between 401(k) and 403(b) plans, to assist in understanding the unique issues that may arise when restating 403(b) plans.
+Explore specific issues that practitioners encounter as they prepare for the restatements.